divio/divio-cloud-docs/reference/divio-components-shell.rst

 The Cloud and local shells
 ==========================

-To interact with the environment in your project, for example to run commands using its code-base, you can make use of a shell.
+To interact with the environment in your project, for example to run commands using its codebase, you can make use of a shell.

 On the Cloud you can :ref:`SSH into a Cloud shell instance <cloud-shell>` (available on Managed